speedment/speedment-doc/pages/advanced_features.md

 This chapter covers features and properties that are more advanced and that might not be needed or used by the average Speedment user.

 ## Automatic Closing
 Speedment Streams from databases are closed automatically as apposed to ordinary `Collection` streams such as `List::stream`.
-This was an API decision taken early because otherwise the application logic would be cluttered with numerous try/catch/finally statements defying the purpose of having a fluent and simple API.
+This intends to avoid cluttering the application logic with numerous try/catch/finally statements defying the purpose of having a fluent and simple API.
 It is important that streams are properly closed because as long as they are open, they will hold a database connection and other resources.

-If Speedment did not have automatically closed streams, then a Speedment application would look something like this:
+If Speedment did not automatically close the streams a Speedment application would look something like this:
 ``` java
    try (Stream<Film> stream = films.stream()) {
       long count = stream